-Different compliance programs may be governed by different levels of scope.
+Different Programs may be governed by different levels of scope.
 For example, a program could govern a single product line, an entire department or an entire organization.
-The scope designation needs to be declared for each program seeking conformance.
+The scope designation needs to be declared for each Program.

-□ 1.4.1 A written statement that clearly defines the scope of the program.
+☐ 1.4.1 A written statement that clearly defines the limits and scope of the Program.

-To provide the flexibility to construct a compliance program that best fits the scope of an organization's needs.
-Some organizations could choose to maintain a compliance program for a specific product line while others could choose the program scope to govern software releases of the entire organization.
-Large organizations may prefer the former example while smaller organizations may prefer the latter.
+To provide the flexibility to construct a Program that best fits the scope of an organization's needs.
+Some organizations could choose to maintain a Program for a specific product line while others could implement a Program to govern the Supplied Software of the entire organization.